ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorEccentricity.rst

 IVectorGeometryToolVectorEccentricity
 =====================================

-.. py:class:: IVectorGeometryToolVectorEccentricity
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorEccentricity

    object

    A vector directed from the center of the specified central body toward the nearest point of an elliptical orbit created from the motion of the specified point.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorEccentricity

 Overview
 --------